broadinstitute/lunaris/README.md

 ### Object streams

-Each location-sorted block-gzipped tabix-indexed file is read as a sorted stream of objects.
+Each location-sorted block-gzipped tabix-indexed file is read as a sorted stream of records.
-An object in Lunaris is an ordered list of key/value pairs, where the key is a String and the value can be of one of a number of types.
+A record in Lunaris is an ordered list of key/value pairs, where the key is a String and the value can be of one of a number of types.
 Lunaris' types are very similar to those of JSON, but have a few more distinctions, for example Lunaris has an Int type.

-Each object has as a minimum four core fields representing the id, the chromosome or sequence, begin and end.
+Each record has as a minimum four core fields representing the id, the chromosome or sequence, begin and end.
 These can have any keys. begin and end may be the same field, in which case the actual end is the begin plus one, in line with Tabix specs. id and chromosome are of type String, while begin and end are of type Int.

-The stream of objects is sorted by genomic location, which means it is sorted by chromosome, begin and end, in this order.
-Multiple objects in a stream can have the same id, but any objects with the same id must also have the same chromosome, begin and end.
-Some operations, such as joining streams or writing objects to JSON, require that a stream has only one object per id.
-This can be ensured by grouping, which collapses all objects with the same id into one.
+The stream of records is sorted by genomic location, which means it is sorted by chromosome, begin and end, in this order.
+Multiple records in a stream can have the same id, but any records with the same id must also have the same chromosome, begin and end.
+Some operations, such as joining streams or writing recordss to JSON, require that a stream has only one record per id.
+This can be ensured by grouping, which collapses all records with the same id into one.
+It can also be achieved by filtering, depending on the data.

-Typically, the id is a variant id, but it need not be.
+Typically, the id is a variant id, but it does not need to be.

 ### The recipe

 The recipe is a JSON object with each property representing a step consisting of a tool and a set of arguments.
-Some of these arguments are references to other steps, which means this step consumes the output of the other step, typically a stream of objects.
+Some of these arguments are references to other steps, which means this step consumes the output of the other step, typically a stream of records.

 ### Tools

-#### IndexedObjectReader
+#### IndexedRecordReader

-This tool reads a stream of objects from a given file, which can be a local file or an object on Google Cloud Storage.
+This tool reads a stream of records from a given file, which can be a local file or an object on Google Cloud Storage.

 ##### Arguments